yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 ## Collapse data into a single dataset

 We now extracted meaningful fields from VCF datasets.
 But they still exist as a collection.
 To move towards secondary analysis we need to **collapse** this collection into a single dataset.
-For more information about collapsing collections see [this video on collections](https://www.youtube.com/embed/ypuFZ1RKMIY).
+For more information about collapsing collections, please watch the following YouTube video:

+{% include _includes/youtube.html id="ypuFZ1RKMIY" title="Dataset Collections: Collapsing a collection" %}

 > <hands-on-title>Collapse a collection</hands-on-title>
 >
 > Run {% tool [Collapse Collection](toolshed.g2.bx.psu.edu/repos/nml/collapse_collections/collapse_dataset/5.1.0) %} with the following parameters:
->    - {% icon param-collection %} *"Collection of files to collapse into single dataset"*: `snpsift extract fields` (output of **SnpSift Extract Fields** {% icon tool %})
+>    - {% icon param-collection %} *"Collection of files to collapse into single dataset"*: Output of {% tool [SnpSift Extract Fields](toolshed.g2.bx.psu.edu/repos/iuc/snpsift/snpSift_extractFields/4.3+t.galaxy0) %}
 >    - "*Keep one header line*": `Yes`
 >    - "*Prepend File name*": `Yes`
 >    - "*Where to add dataset name*": `Same line and each line in dataset` {: .hands_on}

-You can see that this tool takes lines from all collection elements (in our case we have two), add element name as the first column, and pastes everything together.
-So if we have a collection as an input:
+You can see that this tool takes lines from all collection elements (in this tutorial we have two), add element name as the first column, and pastes everything together.
+So, if we have a collection as an input:

 > <code-in-title>A collection with two items</code-in-title>
 > A collection element named `SRR11954102`